This EITI Report covers Honduras' extractive sector for years 2017 and 2018.

 Alt.
 Universidad Nacional Autonoma de Honduras (UHAN)

-This is Honduras 2015 Annual Progress Report in accordance with Requirements 7.4 and 8.4
+This is Honduras's 2017 Annual Progress Report in accordance to requirement 7.4 and 8.4.